-Prof. Victor N. Metallo teaches business law at Seton Hall University, Stillman School of Business, Department of Economics and Legal Studies, and Montclair State University, School of Business, Department of Accounting, Law and Taxation, and has published in the areas of criminal law, civil procedure, and the First Amendment.
+Prof. Victor N. Metallo teaches business law at Seton Hall University, Stillman School of Business, Department of Economics and Legal Studies, and Montclair State University, School of Business, Department of Accounting, Law and Taxation, and has published in the areas of cryptocurrency and blockchain regulation, international tax, criminal law, civil procedure, and the First Amendment.
+Dr. Metallo is pursuing an LLM in Securities and Financial Regulation at Georgetown University Law Center.
 He holds a JD from Seton Hall University, School of Law, an MLIS from Rutgers University, an MBA in Marketing Management from St. John’s University, Tobin School of Business, an MAE in General Professional Education from Seton Hall University, a BA in Criminal Justice from Seton Hall University, and has studied at Ave Maria School of Law, Naples, Florida, the London School of Economics, and the Scuola Leonardo da Vinci, Rome, Italy.
 Professor Metallo clerked for the Honorable Ronald B. Graves, New Jersey Superior Court – Appellate Division.

-This blog/website is for educational purposes only to give the reader general information and not to provide specific legal advice.
-By using this blog site you understand that there is no attorney client relationship between you and the blog/website publisher(s).
+This blog/website is for general information and educational purposes only and not to provide specific legal advice.
+By using this blog site, you understand that there is no attorney client relationship between you and the blog/website publisher(s).
 The blog/website should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.